Compliance, Standards and the Law

 More information regarding the Rehabilitation Act follows.

 The Americans with Disabilities Act Amendment Act (ADAAA) is a civil rights law that was originally passed by Congress in 1990 as the Americans with Disabilities Act (ADA).
 The ADA protects individuals with disabilities from discrimination in the workplace, school and other settings.
-As amended the ADAAA requires all peoples with disabilities, as members of the public who are seeking information, have access and use of information and date that is comparable to that provided to all persons without disabilities.
+As amended, the ADAAA requires all peoples with disabilities, as members of the public who are seeking information, have access and use of information and data that is comparable to that provided to all persons without disabilities.

 MUSC Relevant Policy and Guidelines

 - Web Content Accessibility Guidelines (WCAG) provides and/ creates:

 - An approved global standards/guidelines intended for web content developers (e.g., page authors, site designers); web authoring tool developers, web accessibility evaluation tool developers.

 The Medical University of South Carolina is proactively seeking the most effective best-practices related to accessibility law and design.